 Halfway through the 4-hour safari drive, we joined most of the other jeeps, trucks and tourists at the ‘beach area’ where during the 2004 Tsunami, a hotel was wiped off the Earth by the Indian Ocean tsunami and killed the staff and visitors.

-After about 30 minutes, we continued our animal spotting activity.
+After about 30 minutes of lunch break, we continued our animal spotting activity.

 Some of the wildlife spotted…

 Really up-close.
 If you love elephants, you might want to read our earlier Udawalawe National Park experience, click here to read.